johnhalz/odyssey/docs/index.md

 # Odyssey Documentation

 ## Description
-Odyssey is a proposal for a modern database structure for hardware production.
-Thanks to it’s flexible structure, it can accommodate almost any hardware production line with the ability to:
+Odyssey is a proposal for a modern database structure for hardware production and testing.
+Thanks to it’s flexible structure, it can accommodate almost any hardware production or testing line with the ability to:

 - Save data about produced hardware
 - Keep track of progress